Full-time: 1 year, Part-time: 2 years

 Our staff are passionate about their subject disciplines and committed to your success.
 The team includes:

-Parminder Johal, our Programme Leader whose professional interests centre on how higher education can be aligned to the ever-changing nature of the accountancy profession and employers’ needs.
+Parminder Johal, Head of Economics, Accounting and Finance, whose professional interests centre on how higher education can be aligned to the ever-changing nature of the accountancy profession and employers’ needs.
 Her research focuses on investigating accounting practices within SMEs, family-owned businesses and across international borders.

 Elaine Conway, Senior Lecturer in Accounting and Finance, whose research interests span business development and improvement, corporate social responsibility, corporate financial performance and accounting standards development.